cvera08/magento-e2e-assessment/README.md

 </a>

 *Shows the test running in headed mode:*
-- Navigates to DuckDuckGo
+- Navigates to Magento Orders and Returns form
-- Searches for “android”
+- Verifies form accessibility
-- Opens “All regions” dropdown
+- Validates form fields
-- Logs API Icon URLs
+- Submits the form and checks the response
 - Final pass status in Playwright Report

 ---